Skip to content

 Packaging

-To package the application for your platform, you need to run the packaging script.
-To do so, make sure that packaging and requests are installed in your virtual environment:
+To package the application for your platform, you need to install the packaging dependencies and run the packaging script:

 sh